Trick out your home office design with elements that signal you are at work

 Keep your sticky notes at hand in this note holder ($15 on Etsy) and use the stencil to draw a quick to-do list, reminders, or important phone number on one as you need it.
 There are six great colors and an entire collection of matching desk accessories.

-Use this wireless charging phone stand to make that screen more useful
+Use this wireless charging stand to make your phone more useful

 When your phone is in a stand, that screen is so much more helpful.
 You can glance to see notifications, take calls at the tap of a button, and use it as a music management tool or video calling device, leaving your big screen free for work.
 And this wireless charging stand ($27 on Amazon) is not only adjustable so you can get the angle right but it charges your phone while it’s there.
 The charging pad slides up and down so you can situation it in just the right spot for your phone.
 Sometimes I slide it down and away from my phone’s charging connection when my phone is fully charged.